-Please be aware that, if you are granted an extension of the due date for an assessment item within a unit and that extension continues into a subsequent semester, you are not considered to be enrolled in that unit in the subsequent semester (you do not need to re-enrol as you are already in the unit until the long-term extension due date expires).
-If you are reliant on study support payments through Centrelink and are not undertaking a full-time load in a particular semester (as determined by the Australian government) then your eligibility for payments may be nullified, resulting in you not receiving payment for that semester.
+Please note: if you are granted an extension of the due date for a unit assessment item and that extension continues into a subsequent semester, you are not considered to be enrolled in that unit in the subsequent semester (you do not need to re-enrol as you are already in the unit until the long-term extension due date expires).
+If you are reliant on study support payments through Centrelink and are not undertaking a fulltime load in a particular semester (as determined by the Australian government) then your eligibility for payments may be nullified, resulting in you not receiving payment for that semester.
 This arrangement is determined by Australian government legislation and is a not a matter that CHC is able to vary.